McDonald’s set to take over from Subway in busy street after new plans unveiled

-McDonald’s set to take over from Subway in busy Portsmouth street after new plans unveiled
+McDonald’s set to take over from Subway in London Road Portsmouth after exciting new plans unveiled

 Planning application documents have been submitted to Portsmouth City Council for the Subway store at 75 London Road, North End, to become a McDonald’s restaurant.
 The site would be next door to supermarket Lidl.